 In order to do this effectively, employees can be split into three categories: those who fail, those who excel, and the ‘inbetweeners’.
-Distinguishing between the latter is what makes all the difference.
+Distinguishing between the second and latter is what makes all the difference.
 Performing well and ticking the boxes on the appraisal sheet is all well and good, but the very best employees possess characteristics that don’t necessarily appear on paper.

 They like a challenge

 Extraordinary employees want to take on projects that challenge them in order to get the most out of their position and build on their skills.
 They thrive when they are outside their comfort zone and have an innate ability to continuously push themselves to achieve.
 They are always keen to step up to a challenge – even if it’s not ‘their job’.

 Some people are never satisfied – and that’s a good thing.
 Extraordinary employees will continuously re-do and refine their work and work processes.
 They are not happy unless they give 110% to every project.
 You can be sure that they'll continually improve and introduce new practices to enhance the business.

 ‘Normal’ is nice, but it’s not extraordinary.
 An employee that is a little off centre makes for a more dynamic team that challenges the ordinary and pushes the boundaries.
 With their unique way of thinking, an extraordinary employee often comes up with the best ideas or ideas that would not have been mentioned otherwise.